Who We Are

 FUN We realize that while our work is important, it is not a matter of life or death.

-750 4-H and FFA exhibitors from 46 counties in Iowa, Minnesota, and Nebraska participated in livestock and human sciences events at the Fair.
-Last year, 708 exhibitors from 42 counties participated.
+A record 930 4-H and FFA exhibitors from 48 counties in Iowa, Minnesota, and Nebraska participated in livestock and human sciences events at the Fair.
+Last year, 750 exhibitors from 46 counties participated.

 Approximately 1,300 third and fourth grade students from 15 regional schools visited the Fair as part of the AgCiting and SciCiting field trip programs coordinated by ISU Extension Clay County.

-Fairgoer spending on food, beverage, specialty concessions, and carnival rides is an all-time record of $3,040,177.45, breaking the previous record set in 2021.
+Preliminary fairgoer spending on food, beverage, specialty concessions, and carnival rides is at an all-time record of $3,117,143.18, breaking the previous record set in 2022.

-GoldStar Amusements set single-day records for carnival ride revenue eight of the nine days of the Fair, including an all-time single-day record on Saturday, Sept.
-17.
+GoldStar Amusements set single-day records for carnival ride revenue on the last weekend of the Fair, including an all-time single-day record on Saturday, Sept.
+16.

-466 unique commercial exhibitors, concessionaires, and vendors (up from 456 in 2021) showcased at the Fair.
+461 unique commercial exhibitors, concessionaires, and vendors showcased at the Fair.
 With at least 150 ag-specific exhibitors, the Fair again hosted the largest farm machinery and ag equipment show at any fair in the United States.

-1,225 exhibitors participated in various open class livestock and non-livestock competitions at the Fair – up 8% compared to 2021.
+1,263 exhibitors participated in various open class livestock and non-livestock competitions at the Fair with a combined 10,278 total entries.

-The Grandstand attracted 16,642 fairgoers to multiple stage performances and dirt events.
-The top two attended events were Dwight Yoakam with special guest Runaway June (3,035) and the Outlaw Truck & Tractor Pull season championships (2,202).
+Grandstand shows attracted 16,097 fairgoers to multiple stage performances and dirt events.
+The top two attended events were Jo Dee Messina and Diamond Rio on Thursday, Sept.
+14 and the Outlaw Truck & Tractor Pull season championships on Sunday, Sept.
+17.

 Questions?
 Comments?
 Submit your email here and a member of our team will get back to you within one business day!